makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+As a Maker
+So that I can post messages on Chitter as me
+I want to sign up for Chitter

 * Challenge time: rest of the day and weekend, until Monday 9am
 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README